After reading this excerpt from

 You’re doing great!”

-of Betsy and Hannah with your incredible strength.
-Let
+Betsy and Hannah with your incredible strength.
+Let them

-changing moment no doubt, and I braced myself for the
+doubt, and I braced myself for the unknown outcome.

 didn't stress about seeing Hannah, I just wanted her to

 get the care she needed.”